-Thinking of volunteering at a wildlife sanctuary?
+Thinking of volunteering at a wildlife sanctuary in Africa?
 Read this article first!

-The thrill of working closely with iconic African animals is a big draw, and volunteering at animal sanctuaries in Africa is incredibly popular.
+The thrill of working closely with iconic African animals is a big draw for volunteers, and working at animal sanctuaries across Africa is a very popular volunteer choice.

-However, before selecting a sanctuary programme and booking your flight, there are questions you should ask the project about the facility and the animals you will be helping, to establish whether it has the ethical credentials that should be the backbone of any wildlife-based volunteer programme.
+Before choosing a sanctuary programme and booking your flights, there are questions we urge all potential volunteers to ask about the facility and the animals you will be helping, to establish whether it has the ethical credentials that should be the backbone of any wildlife-focused volunteer programme.

-So you look for signposts – projects which advertise themselves as “eco-friendly” or “responsible” – surely these are the good ones?
+When choosing an ethical wildlife sanctuary project, you look for signposts – programmes which advertise themselves as “eco-friendly” or “responsible” – surely these are the good ones?

-Projects are very often far from ethically run, and many sanctuaries which promote animal handling or animal interaction are often on the other side of that fine line between genuine and “no no no”.
+Projects are all-too-often far from ethically run, and many sanctuaries which promote animal handling or animal interaction are often on the bad side of that fine line between genuine and “no no no”.

 There are many wildlife sanctuaries around the world which are genuinely doing fantastic work, rehabilitating and rescuing animals which would otherwise be unable to survive.
-For the sake of these places, you need to be aware of the bad ones, ones that operate for the benefit of tourists, not for the long-term well-being of their animals.
+For the sake of these places, volunteers need to be aware of the bad ones – ones that operate solely for the benefit of tourists, not for the long-term well-being of their animals.

 But how do you tell the difference if everyone uses the same words?